-An alien’s deceased relative must meet the definition of qualifying relative in order for the alien to be eligible to seek an immigration benefit through that person.
+An alien’s deceased relative must meet the definition of qualifying relative in order for the alien to be eligible to continue to seek an immigration benefit through that person.

-Although Congress did not expressly define “qualifying relative” in this situation, it did provide a list of aliens who may seek an immigration benefit through the qualifying relative.
-Therefore, for purposes of seeking adjustment of status, USCIS infers that qualifying relative means a person who, immediately before death, was:
+Although Congress did not expressly define “qualifying relative” in this situation, it did provide a list of those who may continue to seek an immigration benefit through the qualifying relative.
+Therefore, for purposes of seeking adjustment of status, USCIS infers that qualifying relative means a person who immediately before death was:

-The petitioner in an immediate relative immigrant visa petition;
+The petitioner of an immediate relative immigrant visa petition;

-The principal beneficiary in a widow(er)’s immediate relative immigrant visa petition;
+The petitioner or principal beneficiary of a family-sponsored immigrant visa petition;

-The principal beneficiary in an employment-based immigrant visa petition;
+The principal beneficiary of an employment-based immigrant visa petition;

-The principal alien admitted as a T or U nonimmigrant; or
+The principal alien admitted as a T nonimmigrant;